Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Result and Analysis

 \subsection{Dependence on the Accretion-to-Jet Conversion Efficiency $\eta$}

 As shown in Table~\ref{tab3}, we find that the forward shock wave can break out if the accretion-to-jet conversion efficiency is $\eta \gtrsim 10^{-4}$ (see more details in the subsection \ref{sec:ana}).
-Figure~\ref{f3} displays the time evolution of the forward shock wave on z-axis for models with different efficiency.
-As expected, the higher conversion efficiency generates stronger shock wave and it quickly propagates into the stellar envelope.
+Figure~\ref{f4} displays the time evolution of the radius for the forward shock wave on the z-axis for models with different efficiencies.
+As expected, the higher conversion efficiency generates stronger shock wave, which quickly propagates into the stellar envelope.
 In the case of lower conversion efficiency models, however, it is harder to inject the jet.
-Even if the jet is successfully injected, it takes longer time for the forward shock wave to reach the stellar surface than the high efficiency models.
+Even if the jet is successfully injected, it takes a longer time for the forward shock wave to reach the stellar surface than in the high efficiency models.

-Figure~\ref{f4} shows the time evolution of the accretion rate and luminosity in these models (note that we also display the results for the failed models without breakouts).
+Figure~\ref{f5} shows the time evolution of the accretion rate and luminosity in these models (note that we also display the results for the failed models without breakouts).
 At the initial phase, the higher efficiency models have slightly smaller accretion rates than the lower efficiency models because the strong outflows interrupt the infall of matter.
 Still, the high efficiency models have higher jet luminosity than the low efficiency models.
-As a result, the jet successfully gains the energy from the central engine and accomplishes the shock breakout.
-It is also interesting to note that low efficiency models often show the rapid time variability of the accretion rate (see e.g. WRef2e-4 model in the upper left panel in Figure~\ref{f4}).
-It is attributed to the fallback of the shocked envelope, which have rich internal structures.
-Although the envelope initially expands due to the deposited energy, they do not have enough energy to keep outwards and they eventually fall back through the inner boundary, leading to the central engine activity.
+As a result, the jet successfully gains energy from the central engine and accomplishes the shock breakout.
+It is also interesting to note that low efficiency models often show rapid time variability of the accretion rate (see e.g. WRef2e-4 model in the upper left panel in Figure~\ref{f5}).
+This is attributed to the fallback of the shocked envelope, which have rich internal structures.
+Although the envelope initially expands due to the deposited energy, they do not have enough energy to keep moving outwards and they eventually fall back through the inner boundary, leading to the central engine activity.